Petition for Nondisclosure Austin, TX

 Should I file for expunction or petition for nondisclosure?

 It depends on what you're eligible for.
 A petition for nondisclosure is typically more common than expunction because an expunction has stricter requirements.
-Jason Trumpler has helped numerous clients find success in both nondisclosure and expunction cases.
-He will evaluate your case and help determine which option you qualify for during your initial consultation at our office serving Austin and Georgetown.
+Jason Trumpler has helped numerous clients from Austin, Round Rock, and all over Williamson County find success in both nondisclosure and expunction cases.
+He will evaluate your case and help determine which option you qualify for during your initial consultation.

 Can a felony criminal record be sealed from the public?